Kruithne/nwjs-installer/README.md

   --arch <string>       Override the architecture to install for.
   --download-server     Override the default download server to use.
   --locale <a,b,c..>    Define which locales to include in the build (defaults: all).
+  --remove-pak-info     Remove .pak.info files to reduce the size of the build.
 ```

 ## Documentation